• As low as $165/Night

 Our two-bed, two-bath space accepts painless access to all of Charleston's best features.
 Start your morning with a hot shower, planning your day around our dining table, travel to all the close by attractions and come home to a comfortable space to refresh and do again the next day.

 While we don’t have a lot of frills at the home, we do have comfort and convenience at a price that is set to match.
-Eat and drink and walk in abundance around our handsome city and beaches, but rest and relax in abundance in our home.
+Eat and drink and walk in abundance around our gorgeous city and beaches, but rest and relax in abundance in our home.

 About the Area